 What About Single-Member LLCs?

-Nevertheless, it is possible that in some cases the laws of these other states would be applied--for example, where a South Dakota SMLLC does business or owns property in another state.
-In addition, the protections that LLC state laws provide to SMLLCs may be ignored by the Federal Bankruptcy Courts if the SMLLC owner files for bankruptcy.
+However, just because you form your SMLLC in South Dakota doesn't necessarily mean that South Dakota's LLC laws will always apply to it.
+It's possible that in some cases the LLC laws of other, less debtor- friendly, states would apply--for example, where a South Dakota LLC does business or owns property in another state.
+In addition, the protections South Dakota and other state LLC laws provide to SMLLCs may be ignored by the federal bankruptcy courts if the SMLLC owner files for bankruptcy.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.